flyonspeed/OnSpeed-Gen1/README.md

 # AOA audio tone indicator from EFIS serial data
 Audio tone indicator of AOA from a aircraft EFIS serial port.
-Using a Ardunino Due connected to a Dynon Efis D10, D100 or D180 via the serial port.
+Using a Ardunino Due connected to a Dynon Efis D10, D100, D180 , or SkyView via the serial port.

 Normally AOA is presented in a visual form of green,yellow,red to indicate how close to a stall the aircraft is.
 This project turns the visual indicator into a audioable tone so the pilot does not have to look at the instrument panel.